Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 The most likely issue is a partially discharged battery.
 Although it must still have some power – the lights and radio are working – the starter motor draws a significant current.
 It takes a lot more to start the car than run the headlights, for example.

 Thus, the lights and radio might still be functioning, even if the battery is almost completely discharged.
-Here, you’re likely to notice dim lights (including the dashboard lights).
+Here, you’re likely to notice faint lights (including the dashboard lights).
 The radio might also struggle with higher volumes.

 Check the battery’s condition using a multimeter across the two terminals.
 Ideally, you’ll be looking for 12.6 Volts (exactly).
 The battery needs replacing if you see anything heading down to or past 12.0 Volts.
 It’s not holding a charge well enough to start your car.